 Now Accepting New Clients - Call 218-606-1100

-I have three children, ages 21, 20, and 2 with a baby on the way.
+I have four children, ages 22, 21, 2 and a baby.
 I have been through a divorce and understand the challenges of navigating this difficult life experience.
 My wife, who is also a therapist, and I enjoy living an active life style particularly spending time hiking with our Golden Retriever.
-I consider myself a life long learner and enjoy reading and listening to podcasts about a variety of topics including nutrition, physical wellness, mental and emotional well-being, men’s issues, etc. My personal healing and wellness journey has included a daily yoga practice, daily meditation, daily workouts, and I have completed two marathons.
-I have not always managed to sustain a daily practice in these disciplines so I also know a little something about how challenging it can be to “get back on track” so to speak.
+I consider myself a life long learner and enjoy reading and listening to podcasts about a variety of topics including nutrition, physical wellness, mental and emotional well-being, men’s issues, etc.

 If you feel I may be the right fit for you I would be honored to be a part of your own healing journey.